tonilopezmr/crossmint-exercise/README.md

 }
 ```

-If in the future there are new Astral Objects from the API, we would create a new `AstralObjectProcessor` and add it on the `possibleAstralObjects` list.
+If in the future there are new Astral Objects from the API, we would create a new `AstralObjectProcessor` and add it to the `possibleAstralObjects` list.

 ```kotlin
 private fun create(candidateId: String, megaverse: Megaverse, astralObject: AstralObject) = when (astralObject) {